Niki M. Moutsopoulos, D.D.S., Ph.D.

 Biography

-Dr. Moutsopoulos received a D.D.S. degree from the Aristotle University of Thessaloniki/Greece in 1998, completed her specialization in periodontology at the University of Maryland, and obtained a Ph.D. in immunology while working in the laboratory of Dr. Sharon Wahl at NIDCR.
-Dr. Moutsopoulos has worked as a clinical fellow at the NIH under the mentorship of Dr. Steven Holland (LCID/NIAID).
-Since 2010, Dr. Moutsopoulos has been an independent investigator building a clinical and translational program focused on basic oral immunology and susceptibility to the common human inflammatory disease periodontitis through the study of patients with monogenic immune defects.
+Dr. Moutsopoulos received a D.D.S. degree from the Aristotle University of Thessaloniki, Greece, completed her specialization in periodontology at the University of Maryland, and obtained a Ph.D. in immunology from the University of Maryland while working in the laboratory of Dr. Sharon Wahl at the NIH National Institute of Dental and Craniofacial Research.
+Following her Ph.D., she remained at NIH as a clinical fellow and then as an associate clinical investigator focusing on human immunology through the study of patients with monogenic immune defects under the mentorship of Dr. Steven Holland (LCID/NIAID).

 Selected Publications